Elethom/homebridge-gree-heatercooler-v2/README.md

 * `model`, `name`, `serialNumber`: Information of the AC unit.
 Does not affect functions.
 * `nameFan`: Name for fan device.
 * `minimumTargetTemperature`, `maximumTargetTemperature`: (in °C, default to 16-30) Range of target temperature supported by the AC unit.
 May vary depending on your model.
-* `oscillation`, `autoOscillation`: Oscillation settings. `autoOscillation` is for automation, for example: blow downwards automatically when switching to cool mode.
+* `oscillation`, `autoOscillation`: Oscillation settings. `autoOscillation` is for automation, for example: blow upwards automatically when switching to cool mode.
   * Valid modes
     * For oscillation: `on`, `off`
     * For auto oscillation: `auto`, `cool`, `heat`, `fan`, `dry`